 Finally we have the variant below, also titled Walmgate Bar, York sold by Christies in 1986 for £5200.
 We see more of the shops on the right, and the left side appears to be a market of some sort - possibly a stock market, though the visible area looks too small.
 And as noted earlier, Louise is still working from the same viewpoint - possibly the only one that makes the picture work for her.

 Incidentally, the Bar has a very imposing front, but the contrast on the inner side might surprise you (and one wonders if Louise ever painted that).
 Take a peek at this Francis Frith photograph showing the inner wall of Walmgate Bar circa 1885.
-It also shows that there was a smaller third entrance for pedestrians in addition to the two shown in the painting.
+It also shows that there was a smaller third entrance for pedestrians in addition to the two evident in the painting.
 The house was an Elizabethan addition, probably in 1584-6.
 A second photo shows what the outer wall looks like on the hidden outer face of the barbican, and this makes it all the more likely that Louise felt she had only one satisfying viewpoint for Walmgate Bar.
 That was probably true in her day, but we can point you to a very different view by a different artist circa 1820, from before the shops were built (the second image; press the back arrow to return here).
 How drastically the scene changed in the following years!

-Micklegate is the gate facing the south west, and once had a barbican - but no longer.
+Micklegate Bar is the gate facing the south west, and once had a barbican - but no longer.
 Sadly we have no picture of this yet.
 We're not even sure if Louise painted one - but we would be glad to hear from anyone who knows!

 |YORK - MINOR BARS|

 |In addition to its main bars, York had minor bars through its walls.
 Fishergate Bar is one, and Victoria Bar (a 19th century creation) is the other one currently extant.
 We have no images of these, and at present don't know if Louise ever painted any.|